ahupowerdns/simplesocket/socket-api.md

 ### TCP server (blocking)
 To receive incoming connections, a TCP socket must first be anchored locally with `bind(sock, sockaddr*, sockaddrlen)`.
 Then we must inform the kernel we want to `listen(s, amount)` to incoming connections.
 Finally, we can then call `accept(sock, sockaddr*, sockaddrlen*)` to get new sockets that represent incoming connections.

-NOTE: See the remark about SO_REUSEPORT below.
+NOTE: See the remark about SO_REUSEADDR below.

 NOTE: like `recvfrom()` and other socket calls, `accept()` will frequently surprise you with unexpected errors.
 This happens for example when a valid connection arrived, but it got disconnected before `accept()` returns.
 Typically, `accept()` is also the call that tells you you ran out of file descriptors, and there is no recovery from that.
 Naive code will retry `accept()` on EMFILE and thus make a bad situation worse.